Zch0414/Secure-Mask/README.md

 ## Prepare data

-Unfortunately, we cannot public our dataset.
+Unfortunately, we cannot publish our dataset.
 You can collect your own data following Secure-Pose https://ieeexplore.ieee.org/abstract/document/9488798.
 After you get CSI-Image dataset and the corresponding motion vector, you can follow the following steps to build your own Secure-Mask system.

 ## Code for Secure-Mask